 Too long; didn’t read

-- Meal planning can help save time and money, reduce stress and food waste, and promote health.
+- Meal planning can help save time and money, reduce stress, and decrease food waste.

 - Start with a rotation of favorite meals and a food inventory.